At CES 2019, a magical Harry Potter chessboard comes to life

 The player on the other end can make a move on the website, and you'll see the move replicated on your board.
 This can help connect family members from remote distances or allow players with physical disabilities who can't move the pieces but can swipe a smartphone touchscreen to participate in a full-fledged, physical game of chess.

-While it seems haunted, underneath the board is a robotic arm with a magnetic that pilots the wooden pieces, which each have their own magnet too.
-In order to play, you need to press down on a piece, which elicits a quiet beep, make your move and press down a second time to confirm the position.
+While the board seems haunted, underneath it is a robotic arm with a magnetic that pilots the wooden pieces, which each have their own magnet too.
+To play, you need to press down on a piece, which elicits a quiet beep, make your move and press down a second time to confirm the position.
 When you put your arms around the board, you can feel the rumbling of the arm as it moves the chess pieces around.

-SquareOff is a Mumbai-based startup that initially kicked things off with a chessboard on Kickstarter back in 2016.
+SquareOff is a Mumbai-based startup that initially kicked things off with a chessboard on Kickstarter in 2016.
 The boards launched for retail in April.
-The larger Grand Kingdom Set, with designated spots for pieces to go when they're killed, costs $449, while the smaller Kingdom Set costs $369.
+The larger Grand Kingdom set, with designated spots for pieces to go when they're killed, costs $449, while the smaller Kingdom set costs $369.
 They're available on Amazon.

-At CES, the company showed off a special all-black version of the Grand Kingdom Set, also $449, and announced that it has partnered with Chess.com to allow its board to work with the website.
+At CES, the company showed off a special all-black version of the Grand Kingdom set, also $449, and said that it's partnered with Chess.com to allow its board to work with the website.
 That means you can challenge a base of 24 million potential users around the world.

 It instantly brings to mind the famous chessboard scene in Harry Potter and the Sorcerer's Stone, where Ron commands gigantic chess pieces, only to see the invisible opponent magically counter his moves on its own.